 I shared a pretty detailed post on How to Apply Removable Wallpaper using this office as an example.
-I’m not going to reiterate everything I included in that post, so be sure to read it HERE for the full tutorial.
+I’m not going to reiterate everything I included in that post, so be sure to read it!

 I do want to share, though, that depending on your preference for the which way the pattern runs, you might need to adjust your technique a little.
 For the brick wallpaper, there really is only one way that brick normally runs, so we ran our sheets from the ceiling down to the floor.

 For the faux wood slat accent wall, you could run it the same way, but then your slats would also be running vertically because of how they’re printed on the wallpaper.
 I wanted my slats to be running horizontally, so I needed to run my wallpaper side to side rather than from floor to ceiling.